10 Affordable Low-Carb Meals on a Budget

 Buy frozen veggies.
 As veggies are less expensive than meat, load up on as many veggies as possible when going low-carb.
 To save even more money, go for frozen or canned veggies, which are typically less expensive, last longer, and are packed with nutrients.

 Buy what’s on sale.
 Just because you’re on a special diet doesn’t mean you have to spend more on individual ingredients.
-Working within a low-carb parameters, scour weekly mailers for discounts, and meal prep around sale items.
+Working within a low-carb parameters, scour weekly mailers for discounts and sale items to strengthen your budget meal prep strategy.

 Bottom line: There are plenty of cheap low-carb meals to enjoy, and tactics you can employ to save on your groceries.
 All it takes is a bit of forethought, experimentation, and creativity.